chedim/cliffhanger/README.md

 ```
 winners are the first 10 users

-log is the last 10 stdout
+log is the last 10 outputs
 ```

 ## Inheritance